awsdocs/aws-sam-developer-guide/doc_source/sam-resource-statemachine.md

 When you provide the logical ID of this resource to the `Ref` intrinsic function, `Ref` returns the Amazon Resource Name \(ARN\) of the underlying `AWS::StepFunctions::StateMachine` resource\.

-For more information about using the Ref function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.
+For more information about using the `Ref` function, see [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) in the *AWS CloudFormation User Guide*\.

 ### Fn::GetAtt<a name="sam-resource-statemachine-return-values-fn--getatt"></a>

 `Fn::GetAtt` returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.

-For more information about using `Fn::GetAtt`, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html)\.
+For more information about using `Fn::GetAtt`, see [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html) in the *AWS CloudFormation User Guide*\.

 `Name`  <a name="Name-fn::getatt"></a>
 Returns the name of the state machine, such as `HelloWorld-StateMachine`\.